Larian Studios

-Larian Studios is a Belgian video game developer and publisher founded in 1996 by Swen Vincke.
-It focuses on developing role-playing video games and has previously worked on educational games and a number of casino games.
-It is best known for developing the Divinity series, and Baldur's Gate III.
+Larian Studios is a Belgian independent video game developer and publisher founded in 1996 by Swen Vincke.
+Headquartered in Ghent, Belgium, Larian focuses on developing role-playing video games but has previously worked on educational games and casino games.
+It is best known for developing the Divinity series and Baldur's Gate 3.

-Swen Vincke
+Larian has studios in 6 other countries around the world: Quebec City (Canada), Dublin (Ireland), Kuala Lumpur (Malaysia), Guildford (United Kingdom), Barcelona (Spain), and Warsaw (Poland).

+History

 Swen Vincke founded Larian Studios in 1996.
 As a lead designer in the company, he contributed to all of Larian's early game projects, including the award-winning role-playing game Divine Divinity (2002) and its sequel Beyond Divinity (2004).